Provisional liquidator appointed to Dublin engineering firm

 Problems at subcontractor, which employs 160 people, began in 2018

-Ms Justice Reynolds said she was satisfied to appoint Nicholas O’Dwyer, of accountancy firm Grant Thornton, as provisional liquidator
+Ms Justice Reynolds said she was satisfied to appoint Nicholas O’Dwyer, of accountancy firm Grant Thornton, as provisional liquidator.
+Photograph: Bryan O’Brien

 The High Court has appointed a provisional liquidator to a Dublin-based mechanical engineering subcontractor employing more than 160 people.

-On Monday, Ms Justice Leonie Reynolds appointed Nicholas O’Dwyer as provisional liquidator to Haughton and Young Ltd, which worked on many well known projects including Croke Park Stadium, Google’s Irish Headquarters and Twitter’s HQ in Dublin.
+On Monday, Ms Justice Leonie Reynolds appointed Nicholas O’Dwyer as provisional liquidator to Haughton and Young Ltd, which worked on many well-known projects including Croke Park Stadium, Google’s Irish headquarters and Twitter’s offices in Dublin.

 Haughton and Young was founded in the late 1990s and is based at The Business Centre, Stadium Business Park, Ballycoolin Road, Dublin 11.